janrakete/healthcore-bulp.io/README.md

           }
       }

-      // Converts a higher-level value into a format suitable for writing to the device, based on the property metadata. set(property, value) {
+      // SET: Converts a higher-level value into a format suitable for writing to the device, based on the property metadata. set(property, value) {
           if (property.write === false) {
               return undefined; // if property is not writable, so return undefined